Going heads up in SNG Tournaments

 - Use your player notes: If you have studied your opponents in the early stages of the poker tournament, then you will be able to use that information now.
 Using that data, you can now figure out how the opponent plays, what sort of a poker player is he, how does he react to various situations etc.

-- Understand the odds: Pot odds for a game of heads up SNG are totally different than a standard game of poker.
+- Understand the odds: Pot odds for a game of heads up SNG are totally different than a standard poker game.
 Firstly, it is a poker tournament; secondly it is a heads up game.
 Thus understanding the poker odds for this situation are very important.
 Playing while keeping the pot odds and implied odds in mind is mandatory.

 - Poker psychology: the one who stays the longest at the poker table in an SNG generally emerges victorious.
 So use your poker face well, throw the emotions out of the table, be patient, don’t play too many hands and vary your aggression.